 It is the Company's desire that any director elected to the Board of Directors in an uncontested election shall receive a majority vote of stockholders.
 As such, in the event of an uncontested election where a nominee not designated pursuant to a contractual right is elected by a plurality but not a majority of votes cast, the director will tender his or her resignation to the Chairman of the Board.
 The Nominating and Governance Committee will recommend to the Board the action to be taken with respect to the resignation.
-The Board will decide to accept or reject such resignation, taking into account the Nominating and Governance Committee and the Board may consider such factors or other information of the election results.
+The Board will decide to accept or reject such resignation, taking into account the Nominating and Governance Committee's recommendation, and publicly disclose its decision within 90 days from the date of certification of the election results.
 The Nominating and Governance Committee and the Board may consider such factors or other information they deem appropriate and relevant in deciding whether to accept or reject a resignation tendered in accordance with this policy.
 A director whose resignation is under consideration will abstain from participating in any decision regarding the resignation.
 If the nominee is designated pursuant to a contractual right, the Company will consult with the designating entity about the possibility of a different candidate at the following year's annual meeting.